-How Prayer brought an Unexpected Answer
+How Prayer Brought an Unexpected Answer

 Click Here to listen to me talk about Teens and Screens on Hobart’s ultra106five

-The number of warnings, limits and failed incentives she dishes out, almost daily, made Donna mad.
+The number of warnings, limits and failed incentives Donna dishes out, almost daily, made her mad.
 Why so intent on disobeying her?
 Tension rose between them as the fight over control of the tablet raged.
 Donna can see her son is becoming addicted to his beloved tablet, but nothing she does seems to have any effect.
 The worst part is, her relationship with him is now at an all-time low.
 All because of that blasted piece of hardware!

 The other night she said, “Sam, put that tablet away!”
 First, she’d told him off while friends were over.
 Then while watching TV.
 And now over the dinner table.

 Then came his sing-song protest.
 “Oh, but M-um!
 I’m just watching this video!”

 “No!
 Too late!
 Enough warnings.”
 She put reached over the table.
 “Hand it over.
 You get it back in the morning.”

 “Well next time, think about that before watching your video at the dinner table,” she said, gesturing at the hungry onlookers.
 “You’ll have to work out another way to do your homework.”

 Grumbling, 13-year-old Sam handed over the device.
 “No fair!”
 His face looked like thunder.
 “I’ll never sleep now.”